jmmcd/jmmcd.github.com/_posts/2013-12-19-gp-needs-better-baselines.md

 Introduction
 ------------

-I've been talking about deficiencies in genetic programming experimental practice, benchmarking, and so on
+We've been talking about deficiencies in genetic programming experimental practice, benchmarking, and so on
 [for a while](http://gpbenchmarks.org/).
 Our first paper on this topic was
 [Genetic programming needs better benchmarks](http://gpbenchmarks.org/wp-content/uploads/2013/05/paper1.pdf).
-Now I want to focus on one particular issue, which is the use of appropriate *baselines* in experiments.
+Now I want to focus on a more specific issue in experimental practice, which is the use of appropriate *baselines* in experiments.

 Gratuitous metaphor